An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: A First Example

 It follows that the boundary value problem

 has a unique $C^1$ viscosity solution. \end{theorem} \begin{proof} By the assumptions on the functional $F(x,s)$, we know that the problem:

-has a unique continuous viscosity solution.
+has a unique continuous viscosity solution (cf. Theorem 5.25 in \cite{ACM}).
 We now show this solution must also be an odd function on $[-\pi, \pi]$.
 Indeed, let $\hat{w}(x)=-w(-x)$.
 Our goal is to show that $\hat{w} = w$ by showing that $\hat{w}$ is also a continuous viscosity solution.